Context-Dependent Affordance Computation in Vision-Language Models: Discussion

 Our central finding---that shifting agentic context changes $>90\%$ of scene functional description---must be carefully interpreted.
 Following \citet{gibson1979} and \citet{turvey1992}, we do not claim that affordances themselves change.
 The kitchen scene affords cooking for a chef-configured agent and affords security-assessment for a security-configured agent \textit{simultaneously}; both affordances exist as objective properties of the agent-environment system.

 What changes is \textit{which affordances are computationally salient}---which enter the active representation, which structure attention and subsequent processing.
 This is consistent with Cisek's~\citep{cisek2007} affordance competition framework: the visual scene presents a field of competing action-possibilities, and context biases competition toward task-relevant affordances.
+This reading also connects our output-level result to a long line of evidence that visual processing is task-modulated at its core. \citet{yarbus1967} showed that human eye-movement patterns over a single scene reorganize according to the question the observer is asked, and computational models of top-down attention formalize this as task-driven biasing of the salience map~\citep{navalpakkam2005}.
+Our lexical drift can be read as the same top-down selection expressed in a VLM's affordance vocabulary: the persona reweights which scene elements enter the reported representation rather than altering what the scene objectively affords.

 The 90\% drift is thus a measure of \textit{attentional selectivity}, not ontological instability.
-But this selectivity has architectural implications: if 90\% of the functional signal is context-dependent, then vision systems that compute context-independent representations are computing primarily the wrong thing---the 10\% residual rather than the 90\% that matters for action.
+But this selectivity has architectural implications: if a large fraction of the functional signal is context-dependent, then vision systems that compute context-independent representations are computing primarily the wrong thing for action.
+We stress that the ``90\%/10\%'' split is a \textit{lexical} measure; at the semantic (embedding) level the context-invariant core is substantially larger ($\sim$40\%; Section~\ref{sec:alternative-metrics}), so the residual that static representations capture is not as small as the lexical figure alone would suggest.